Beer lovers out there!

 Family fun at Oktoberfest

-Oktoberfest has many elements that can be enjoyed by both adults and children.
-For example, at Munich's Oktoberfest, Tuesday is designated as "Family Day", during which attractions are discounted and there are plenty of play equipment and activities for children.
+For example, at Munich's Oktoberfest, Tuesday is designated as "Family Day", on which attractions offer discounts and there are plenty of play equipment and activities for children.

 Additionally, Oktoberfests in neighboring countries tend to be smaller in scale and more family-friendly.